Start your public housing tenancy

 - your rights and responsibilities as a tenant

-- the rights and responsibilities of Department of Local Government, Housing and Community Development as your landlord.
+- the rights and responsibilities of the Department of Territory Families, Housing and Communities as your landlord.

 It is important that you read and understand the tenancy agreement.

 You should also keep a copy of your signed and dated agreement.
 The department will also keep a copy on file.

 If you breach any conditions, your lease may be terminated and you will be told to move out.

 For more information, read the guide to the public housing tenancy agreement .

 If English isn't your first language, the public housing tenancy agreement guide is available in a number of languages to help you understand your rights and responsibilities as a tenant.

 The guide also has audio that you can listen to.

 Listen to the guide

 To listen to the audio, you will need to download the guide onto your computer (the audio will not play in the web browser).

 Step 1.
 Choose the PDF file you want and right click 'save link as' or 'save target as' onto your computer.